 WANT OUR BOOK?
 THE COMPLETE BEGINNER GUIDE TO FLY FISHING GEAR DOWNLOAD FREE NOW!

-Is Trout Fishing Good in Cold Weather?
+Is Fishing for Trout Good in Cold Weather?

 Anything from a 4 weight rod to a 6 weight rod should serve you well.
 Match your line to your rod and take a selection of flies.
 But most importantly, layer up and take waterproofs so that you can stay dry and warm all day.